mikaze0322/suisei-archive-guide/docs/preparation/README.md

 ### Why using a server

-Virtual servers run in server rooms with stable conditions and usually faster Internet connection speeds since these are mostly used by businesses.
+Virtual servers are running in server rooms with stable conditions and usually have faster Internet connection speeds since these are mostly used by businesses.
 It also has the advantage of allowing you to run jobs without monitoring them or worrying about interrupting them compared to a local set-up.
-They are also cheaper to purchase and maintain.

-And most of all, Linux servers are usually **cheaper** than Windows servers since Linux does not require license fee.
+Linux servers are usually **cheaper** than Windows servers since Linux does not require license fee.

 ### Enviroment Preparation